1938 – Keller, Leonard

 1938 – LEONARD KELLER, Belt Turner, 26

-Leonard Keller of 15, South Street, New Whittington, had been married for three years.
-The happy event of their first baby who was born three weeks prior to the disaster was christened a week prior.
-A native of Eckington, Keller was formerly a keen cyclist, being captain and secretary of the old Eckington Blue Bird Cycling Club.
-Later he became a motorist.
+Leonard Keller of 15 South Street, New Whittington, had been married for three years, with a first baby born only three weeks prior to the disaster and christened a week prior.
+A native of Eckington, Keller was a keen cyclist, being captain and secretary of the old Eckington Blue Bird Cycling Club.
+He was buried at Eckington.

 Derbyshire Times 13th May 1938